Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 ![CSS toggle before sun](https://cdn.hashnode.com/res/hashnode/image/upload/v1608751775073/f8Ddvj4pY.png)

-We also add a custom animation called reverse, this animation takes 350ms to complete and the fill-mode is set to ‘forwards’ which means it will stop at the last frame.
+We also added a custom animation called reverse.
+This animation takes 350ms to complete.
+The fill-mode is set to ‘forwards’, which will stop at the last frame.

 This animation is as follows: